acaptainb/fs-journal/journal/02/reflection.md

 ## Prompts
 - What went well this week?
+Monday and Tuesday I didn't understand anything.Then it starting to make sense. lol.
-- What did you learn that was a shock or surprise?
+- What did you learn that was a shock or surprise? marquee
-- What are you struggling with?
+- What are you struggling with? javascript forEach
-- What would you count as a victory?
+- What would you count as a victory? my own javascript codes are actually working lol